 According to state apprenticeship law, state and local boards responsible for vocational education shall oversee related and supplemental instruction of apprentices.
 Apprentices are involved in the study of technical subjects for no less than 144 hours of regular class attendance per year during the apprenticeship-training period.
 The courses are open only to indentured apprentices.

-The following apprenticeship programs are currently approved and offered through Everett Community College in cooperation with the local joint apprenticeship committees:
+The following apprenticeship programs are currently approved and offered through the unions in cooperation with Everett Community College.
+EvCC contact: Amanda Rojas, 425-388-9440.